ivanseidel/ArduinoThread/README.md

 - `void ThreadController::remove(Thread* _thread)` - This will remove the Thread from the ThreadController.
 - `void ThreadController::remove(int index)` - This will remove the thread on the position `index`.
 - `void ThreadController::clear()` - This will remove ALL threads from the ThreadController array.
-- `void ThreadController::size(bool cached = true)` - Returns how many Threads are allocated
+- `int ThreadController::size(bool cached = true)` - Returns how many Threads are allocated
   inside the ThreadController.
 If cached is `false`, will force the calculation of threads.
 - `Thread* ThreadController::get(int index)` - Returns the Thread on the position `index`.